 The General Evaluator

-- asks the Timer to read the Prepared Speeches times.
+- asks the Timer to present the Prepared Speeches times.

 - asks the Evaluators to deliver their Evaluation for the Prepared Speeches.

-- asks the Timer to read the Evaluation times, the Wordmaster to read the word count and the Grammarian/Ah counter to read the ah-count.
+- asks the Timer to read the Evaluation times, the Wordmaster to read the word count and the Grammarian/Wizard of Ah’s counter to read the ah-count.

 - delivers his/her General Evaluation for the meeting.

 The Toastmaster of the Day and the President deliver their final comments.

-The VP of Education prepares the agenda for the next meeting by asking for volunteers to fill the above-mentioned roles.
+The VP of Education prepares the agenda for the next meeting by asking for volunteers to fill the roles of the next meeting’s agenda.

 The Sergeant at Arms closes the meeting.

-The role of the audience is to listen, to encourage the speakers and to create a friendly envinronment where speakers feel comfortable to speak, practice their skills, learn, grow, have fun and even make mistakes!
+The role of the audience is to listen, to encourage the speakers and to create a friendly environment where speakers feel comfortable to speak, practice their skills, learn, grow, have fun and even make mistakes!

 Taking all these roles help us improve our speaking, presentation, listening and leadership skills, to become better at organizing meetings and to become more comfortable speaking in front of audiences.